Mary-Margaret Sweeney, MSW, LCSW

 Mary-Margaret believes our sexuality to be an integral, foundational piece of ourselves that we all have a right to own, explore, and make meaning of.
 Doing this reclamation work is challenging, fighting against all of the cultural messages we receive from the time of our birth.
 In addition to the reverence for this intense work, 15 years of experience and education, Mary-Margaret also believes it is crucial to approach sexuality with a sense of pleasure and fun (see photo above!).

-Outside of work, Mary-Margaret is an obsessed reader, loves traveling and living out of a 40 liter backpack for weeks at a time, and has her best treatment planning ideas while lifting weights at the gym.
-A perfect weekend day means she has had dirt under her nails from repotting plants or working in the yard, as well as dough from time in the kitchen.
-She serves as a board member for Damien Cares, the clinic of the Damien Center, which serves HIV+ and PrEP patients in Indianapolis, IN.
+Outside of running her therapy practice, Mary-Margaret is an obsessed reader, documentary watcher, lover of travel and living out of a 40 liter backpack for weeks at a time in foreign cities without an agenda.
+She often has her best treatment planning ideas while lifting weights at the gym.
+Her 2022 goal is to spend at least 30 minutes outdoors each day, as well as 30 minutes a day in physical movement.
+A perfect weekend day means she has had dirt under her nails from repotting plants or working in the yard, as well as dough from time in the kitchen, and leaving those dirty and doughy fingerprints on the pages of a book.